lgronning/qwin11phantom/README.md

 ## Phantom Style

-QWin11Phantom is a Windows 11 QStyle for Qt which is built on PhantomStyle https://github.com/randrew/phantomstyle.
+QWin11Phantom is a Windows 11 QStyle for Qt which is built on PhantomStyle.

 * [Usage](#usage)
 * [Compatibility](#compatibility)